Last updated: June 9, 2026

 SQL is still at the center of most analytics work.
 It’s how analysts pull data out of company systems and actually start working with it.

 Visualization tools are just as important now.
-Tableau and Power BI are probably the two we see mentioned most often when clients are hiring BI or analytics roles.
+Tableau and Power BI are probably the two we see mentioned most often when clients are hiring BI developers or analytics roles.

 How Companies Usually Hire Analytics Talent